darinz/PSL/13_recommender_system/05_latent_factor.md

 2. **Identifiability**: The factorization is not unique (e.g., $`U \cdot V^T = (U \cdot Q) \cdot (V \cdot Q^{-1})^T`$ for any orthogonal matrix $`Q`$)
 3. **Sparsity**: Only observed ratings contribute to the loss function

+**Intuition**: These properties are like the challenges of cooking:
+- **Non-convexity**: Like having multiple ways to make a good dish - there are many different "good" factorizations, not just one perfect one
+- **Identifiability**: Like having different recipes that produce the same taste - you can't tell which exact recipe someone used, just that the result tastes good
+- **Sparsity**: Like only having feedback on some dishes - you only know how people rated the dishes they actually tried

 #### Why This Formulation Works

 The squared error loss function has several desirable properties:
 - **Differentiability**: Smooth gradients for optimization
 - **Symmetry**: Treats over- and under-predictions equally
 - **Convexity in each variable**: When fixing one matrix, the problem becomes convex in the other

+**Intuition**: These properties are like having a good measuring system:
+- **Differentiability**: Like having a smooth thermometer instead of a digital one that jumps - you can make small adjustments and see how they affect the result
+- **Symmetry**: Like treating "too salty" and "too bland" as equally bad - both are equally far from "just right"
+- **Convexity in each variable**: Like being able to adjust the salt and sugar independently - when you fix one, adjusting the other is straightforward

 ### Regularized Matrix Factorization